| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday April 19, 2011

 palatable to kids who choose their breakfast cereal not by the quality of

+its content but by the cartoon characters on the box.
 "In fact, the Washington Post reports that removing flavored milk from schools reduces children's milk consumption by 37%.
 And for many kids, school is the only place they drink any milk all week long.
 Take it away, and they don't get those nutrients anywhere."
 This is a subject that Susan Allen of Dairymax have talked about before- Jen Singer is clearly a lady who's thinking much like Susan on this subject where the do-gooders need to hush.
 Click on the LINK below to read the Journal piece from this mom of two.
 Click here for more on what this Mom calls a bad idea- banning Chocolate Milk from School | |

-Cattle on Feed This Week- On Thursday Ahead of Easter Holiday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ This month's
+| Cattle on Feed This Week- On Thursday Ahead of Easter Holiday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~This month's

 Cattle on Feed Report will be out on a Thursday this go round instead of